Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt2.md

 Ian grimaced.
 “I don’t like this,” he said.
 “Call me paranoid, but if we have even a snowball’s chance in Hell of making it to the border without *something* going wrong then I’m—”

 What followed wasn’t an explosion, or at least it wasn’t at all like any of the explosions Ian had been in proximity to in his life.
-A powerful sound---hard to describe, but maybe like the moment a nut fell into a turbocharger except louder and *deeper*---ripped right through the hull, ringing it like a cracked bell.
+A powerful sound - hard to describe, but maybe like the moment a nut fell into a turbocharger except louder and *deeper* - ripped right through the hull, ringing it like a cracked bell.
 The lights cut out instantly, stayed pitch dark for a second ,and when they came back up they were on Dominion standard emergency lighting, in eye-twisting blue that cast stark shadows on everything.

 The gravity went, too.
 Ian snagged the table with his foot just before he drifted away from it.
 Morwk reached out his long tail and coiled it around one of Dora’s legs.
 Trrrk’k creaked in frustration as he didn’t *quite* manage to secure himself in time, and was left galloping futilely in mid-air until Moj reached out and helped him.